 - a.
-It is currently licensed as a long-term care facility or skilled nursing facility in the state in which the facility is located; - b.
+It is currently licensed as a long-term care facility or Skilled Nursing Facility in the state in which the facility is located; - b.
 It is not, other than incidentally, a place for rest, the aged, drug addicts, alcoholics, mentally disabled persons, custodial or educational care, or care of mental disorders; and - c.
-It is certified by Medicare. - 27.
-Alternative Health Care Services The following alternative health care services are covered with the limitations specified below.
+It is certified by Medicare. - 28.
+Complementary Health Care Services The following complementary health care services are covered with the limitations specified below.